In this episode we discuss the use of Open Data for internal audit and performance audit.

 So auditors can help call that out.
 Look within internal audit, there isn’t going to be that much going on.
 Within performance or definitely given that the performance audits are of those government organisations, so they, the organisations that are producing that open data would be the ones that are under the spotlight as well.
 There’s a number of places that you can go, so go to your state or territory or country open data photo if you don’t know what that is, or you can’t find what you’re looking for.
 Another way to find open data and we use this quite regularly is Google’s open data set search.
 Pretty straightforward you just type in datasetsearch.research.google.com – you can then actually search for datasets within there and it’ll give you different options as well.

-OK, great conversation today Yusuf, on open data.
-So, in summary, we’d say that if you’re not using open data now for your assurance projects, you need to ask yourself, Why not?
+In summary, we’d say that if you’re not using open data now for your assurance projects, you need to ask yourself, why not?
 We’ve explained the value of how some of these open datasets can really contribute to your projects.
-The last thing to do is to basically start exploring.
+The last thing to do is to start exploring.